Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 Then one of them looks over at the other and goes: “What the hell is water?”

-He writes “We’re surrounded by it that it’s impossible to see.”
+“We’re surrounded by it,” says Sivers, “that it is impossible to see.”

 If this isn’t nice, what is?

-Him and his uncle could be drinking lemonade in the summertime, and Uncle Alex would interrupt the conversation to say, ‘If this isn’t nice, what is?
+During the summertime, him and uncle Alex be drinking lemonade under the shades, when suddenly Uncle Alex interrupt the flow to say, ‘If this isn’t nice, what is?‘

-In her book, Wouldn’t Take Nothing For My Journey Now, American memoirist and poet Dr. Maya Angelou also emphasizes the idea that “Whining is not only graceless, but can be dangerous.
+In her book, Wouldn’t Take Nothing for My Journey Now, American memoirist and poet Dr. Maya Angelou also emphasizes how “Whining” can be a dangerous habit.

 Closing thoughts